jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 sudo apt install gnome-tweaks
 ```

-One of the must-haves, gnome-tweaks, removes GNOME Shell Extensions support from releasing version 40 and it is necessary to install
+Note that `gnome-tweak-tool` has an update, `gnome-tweaks`, which removes GNOME Shell Extensions support from releasing version 40 and it is
-`gnome-shell-extension-prefs`.
-After this, the Extension can enable 'dash-on-dock' as with user themes and Glassy/Glassy-dark through
+necessary to install `gnome-shell-extension-prefs`.
+After this, the Extension enables 'dash-on-dock' as with user themes and Glassy/Glassy-dark
-`gnome-tweaks` by unpacking the relevant files to `/usr/share/themes`.
-For WhiteSur, we download and unpack them to .themes and .icons
+through `gnome-tweaks` by unpacking the relevant files to `/usr/share/themes`.
+For WhiteSur, we download and unpack them to .themes and .icons at
-at the home directory, e.g.,
+the home directory, e.g.,

 ```bash
 # https://www.gnome-look.org/p/1403328/